xor-ranavikrant/Readme/Ignite Lab.md

 ![Wating for the job to complete](media/images/image2317.png)

-*The lab insrtuctor will share with you the pipeline lineage.
+*The lab instructor will share with you the pipeline lineage.
 Please follow the lab instructor to understand the pipeline lineage in detail.*

 10. **Observe** the data lineage of Bronze, Silver and variety of Gold tables.